Skip to content

 Lead response time

-Minutes from form fill to first email
+Minutes from capture to first outreach

 Lead-to-opportunity rate